Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Houston has combined with its opponents to put up more than 53.5 points in five of eight games this season.
+- Houston and its opponents have combined to put up more than 53 points in five of eight games this season.

-- The two teams combine to score 59.9 points per game, 6.4 more than the total in this contest.
+- The combined points per game average of the two teams, 59.9, is 6.9 points greater than Saturday's over/under.

-- The 51.7 combined points per game that these two squads have allowed this season are 1.8 fewer than the 53.5 over/under in this contest.
+- These two squads combine to allow 51.7 points per game, 1.3 fewer than this contest's over/under.

-- The Cougars and their opponents have scored an average of 55.8 points per game in 2021, 2.3 more than Saturday's total.
+- Cougars games this season feature an average total of 55.8 points, a number 2.8 points higher than Saturday's over/under.

-- In 2021, games involving the Bulls have averaged a total of 57.1 points, 3.6 more than the set over/under in this contest.
+- The 53-point over/under for this game is 4.1 points below the 57.1 points per game average total in Bulls games this season.

 Houston Stats and Trends